 This course is an historical survey of the human race from the renaissance through the modern era.
 Students will study the peoples, cultures and events of this period.
 Students will seek to gain a better understanding of how the events of the past have shaped our modern world.
 A wide variety of methods will be used, including writing, research, simulation, and discussion.

-World Cultures is an honors-level class that acknowledges the cultural diversity of the United States and the world and sees this diversity as a positive fact of life.
-At its core, the class recognizes the intrinsic worth of all individuals, regardless of race, ethnic background, gender, religion, socio-economic status, or physical/mental condition.
-Student will study regional units, focusing on geography, religion, history, economics, traditions, and culture.
+World Cultures is an Honors-level class that acknowledges the cultural diversity of the United States and the world, and sees this diversity as a positive fact of life.
+Students will recognize the intrinsic worth of all individuals, regardless of race, ethnic background, gender, religion, socioeconomic status, or physical/mental condition.
+Study is divided into regional units, focusing on geography, religion, history, economics, traditions, and culture.
 There is a strong current events aspect to the class, with every Friday dedicated to studying the world today.
-Because this is an honors class, students are expected to manage their time wisely and turn in above average work on all assignments.
+Because this is an Honors class, students are expected to manage their time wisely and turn in above-average work on all assignments.

 U. S. History

 United States History is an historical survey of the people, places and events of America’s past.
 The goal of the course is to increase students’ understanding of events that have shaped the United States and the American people.
-In addition, students will learn to use the analytical process and reasoning skills to study the role of cause and effect in history.
+Students also will learn to use the analytical process and reasoning skills to study the role of cause and effect in history.
 A wide variety of aspects of United States history will be examined.

-This course provides a survey of American History from early feudal voyages of exploration to the modern era.
+This course provides a survey of American History from its early feudal voyages to the modern era.
 Students will assess and interpret a variety of documents, writings and other information to develop an in-depth understanding of both the historical data and the process for studying that data.
 Public policy, domestic agendas, and foreign relations will be covered.
 Students will come to understand the relevance of history by learning how people and events of the past connect to the present.
 This course may be substituted for U.S. History.

 U. S. Government

 This survey course of U.S. Government is a senior requirement for graduation.
-The goal of this course is to increase students’ understanding of the American political system, its traditions, values and framework for governing the United States.
+The goal of this course is to increase understanding of the American political system, its traditions, values, and framework for governing the United States.
 Students will gain an appreciation of the electoral process and the importance of good citizenship in a democracy.
-There will be special emphasis on the content and importance of the U.S. Constitution that has served as our government’s guide to creating the society in which we live today.
+There will be special emphasis on the content and importance of the U.S. Constitution and other founding documents that have served as our government’s guide to creating the society in which we live today.
 All three branches of National Government will be examined in their relation to each other.
 Students should come away with an appreciation for the benefits and opportunities that democracy provides as well as the duties it requires from its citizens.
-Students will understand the intentions, goals and structure of the United States government today as well as throughout its development.
+Students will understand the intentions, goals and structure of the United States government today as well as throughout its development..

 Bible as Literature